Beverley Mill

-Beverley Mill, also known as Chapman Mill, is a historic grist mill located north of Interstate 66 and Virginia State Route 55 in Thoroughfare Gap near Broad Run, Virginia, straddling the county line between Prince William and Fauquier Counties.
+Beverley Mill, also known as Chapman's Mill or the Chapman-Beverley Mill, is a historic grist mill located north of Interstate 66 and Virginia State Route 55 in Thoroughfare Gap near Broad Run, Virginia, straddling the county line between Prince William and Fauquier Counties.
 It was built about 1759, and is a five-story, four bay by three bay, rubble stone structure.
 The water power was provided by Broad Run which, in its 1300 ft passage through the Gap, drops 87 ft.
 Exterior mill machinery included a 29 ft metal waterwheel and sluice gate as well as a stone mill race.
 The mill continued in operation through World War II.
-It is included in the Thoroughfare Gap Battlefield.
+It is included in the Thoroughfare Gap Battlefield and is currently the tallest stacked stone structure in the United States.

 The mill was added to the National Register of Historic Places in 1972.
 On October 22, 1998, a fire resulting from vandalism gutted the mill, which is awaiting restoration.